Chapter 57 is a detailed part of Chapter 23, Sengoku Period Sword. Please read Chapter 23 Sengoku period sword before reading this section.

 *Masamune Juttetsu (正宗十哲) —–The original meaning of Masamuren Jittetsu was the top 10 Masamune students.
 However, later, this word was used more broadly.
 Masamune Jittetsu (正宗十哲)：https://www.touken-world.jp/tips/7194/

-Every sword is different.
-Even the sword made by the same swordsmith is different.
-Please refer to the basic common characteristic of the sword made during the Sengoku period, 24 Sengoku Period Sword.
+The three swords below are examples of the Sengoku period swords.
+Please note that every sword is different.
+Even each swords made by the same swordsmith is different.
+Please refer to Chapter 23 Sengoku Period Sword for the primary common characteristics of the sword made in the Sengoku period,

-Bizen Osafune NorimitsTu (備前長船法光) from Sano Museum Catalog
+Bizen Osafune NorimitsTu (備前長船法光) from Sano Museum Catalog, permission granted.

 Shallow curvature.
 Sturdy look.
 Marudome-hi (Hi ends round).
 Pointed Hamon called Togari-ba (尖り刃).
 Nioi base mixed with Nie.
 Slight Masame and wood grain pattern on Ji-hada.